muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

     instantly to 3,000 concurrent and then add 500 concurrent executions every subsequent minute; this limit is lower in smaller regions.
-These limits may change, so be sure to refer to the latest values listed in http://mng.bz/80PZ.
-This makes it important to always estimate what your peak and average concurrency needs will be, how quickly you’ll need to ramp up, and to file a request to raise limits as needed.
+These limits may change, so be sure to refer to the latest values listed in http://mng.bz/80PZ. **This makes it important to always estimate what your** **peak and average concurrency needs will be, how quickly you’ll need to ramp** **up, and to file a request to raise limits as needed.**

-- AWS offers two settings for managing concurrency.
-The first one is the account level concurrency limit that is enforced on the total concurrency across all functions within your account.
+- **AWS offers two settings for managing concurrency.
+The first one is the account** **level concurrency limit that is enforced on the total concurrency across all** **functions within your account**.
 This limit is set to 1,000 by default and can be raised through a service limit increase ticket: you cannot “self-service” this increase at the time of writing.
-The second is a per function concurrency control, which you can use to control the concurrency of an individual function.
+T**he second is a per function concurrency** **control, which you can use to control the concurrency of an individual** **function**.
 You only use the per function concurrency control if you have a function that you want to “reserve” concurrency for or a function that needs to be limited in its concurrency (because of a downstream resource).
 For example, you may want to restrict how high a Lambda function scales because it calls an API that can only handle a certain load.
 If this was left unchecked, then your function could cause the downstream API to be overloaded, causing an availability for your overall application.

 - Serverless applications do not require conventional application performance monitoring steps.